Becoming rentABLE: Accessible Short-term Rental Accommodation

 Peer-Reviewed Publication: N/A

 Synopsis: Becoming RentABLE is redefining what an accessible property looks like in the short-term/vacation rental industry in the United States.
 Becoming RentABLE takes into account not only the entrance to a property but the whole experience, accessibility doesn't just mean wheelchair friendly.
 They look at all issues of accommodation across a broad range of needs.
-While not a booking platform, the website helps identify vacation rental properties which are accessible, then links the user to those listings on their respective booking platforms.
+While not a booking platform, the website helps identify vacation rental properties that are accessible, then links the user to those listings on their respective booking platforms.
 The website is free to end users and property owners.

 The new website, www.becomingrentABLE.com, has thirty-three searchable filters for accessibility which is nearly three times more compared to one major booking platform's thirteen filters and seventeen times more than another major booking platform's two filters.
 The comprehensive list of filters is what Woodward and her team deem necessary to identify a truly accessible short-term rental specific to the needs of most renters with disabilities.
 This is a game changer in the search for accessible vacation rentals.

 "We take into account not only the entrance to a property but the whole experience," says Woodward.
 "Accessibility doesn't just mean wheelchair friendly.
-We are looking at all issues of accommodation across a broad range of needs.
+We are looking at all accommodation issues across a broad range of needs.
 We are going into the depths of those needs and want to make it convenient for travelers to find properties with accommodations suitable to address their needs."

 "We want to be a one-stop shop to help consumers locate an accessible short-term rental for their next travel adventure," says Woodward, adding, "We also want to educate property owners to understand what is meant by accessibility and assist them in determining how to make their property accessible."